Pat McCarran: Early life and education

-McCarran was born in Reno, Nevada to Irish immigrants Margaret Shay and Patrick McCarran.
+McCarran was born in Reno, Nevada, to Irish immigrants Margaret Shay and Patrick McCarran.
 He was educated in Reno and graduated as valedictorian of the class of 1897 at Reno High School.
 McCarran's mother was a devout Catholic, and he inherited his mother's faith.

-He attended Nevada State University (now University of Nevada, Reno) but withdrew to work on the family sheep ranch after his father suffered an injury.
+He attended Nevada State University (now the University of Nevada, Reno) but withdrew to work on the family sheep ranch after his father suffered an injury.
 Instead of returning to college, McCarran studied law with attorney William Woodburn.

 Some sources incorrectly state that McCarran received a bachelor's degree in 1901 and a master's degree in 1915.
 In fact, he never received a bachelor's degree, and he was awarded an honorary Master of Arts from Nevada State University in 1915.
 He also received an honorary LL.D. from Georgetown University in 1943 and an honorary LL.D. from the University of Nevada in 1945.